Diagnostics for Complex Multiple Health Symptoms

 I cannot help but question how this affects the mental health of the many who have chronic complex health symptoms, who use these platforms desperately looking for answers, to then feel hope when they find something they think could help them, only to find out the tests are cost prohibitive, and they have no way to finance it.

 With complex multiple health conditions, it is very apparent there are many areas to tackle, all specific areas needing specific diagnostics and treatments.
 It is not only about finding finance to fund one area, it is the whole piece of the jigsaw that needs to be put together.
 I fail to see how the majority of the general public can do this.
 I certainly can't.

-My acknowledgements to the individuals and companies who have or are supporting me without any fees can be found on my website.
+My acknowledgements to the individuals and companies who have or are supporting me without any fees can be found on my website on my Supporters page.
 I am very appreciative of their kindness.

 30 years on I continue searching for answers to my health, but now have even more questions than I did at the beginning, as over the years more problems manifested.
 Would they have done if I had found my answers 30 years ago?
 Probably not.